-During a pandemic, the virus spreads rapidly around the world causing high rates of illness and death – and resulting in severe social and economic disruption.
+During a pandemic, the virus spreads rapidly around the world, which can cause high rates of illness and death, and result in severe social and economic disruption.
 History has shown that pandemics tend to occur every 10-50 years.

 Pandemic influenza plans

 World Health Organization (WHO) - Pandemic Influenza Risk

 The World Health Organization (WHO) has revised the approach to global phases in response to lessons learnt from the influenza A(H1N1) 2009 pandemic.

 The Australian health management plan for pandemic influenza (AHMPPI) outlines Australia’s strategy to manage an influenza pandemic and minimise its impact on the health of Australians and our health system.
 The plan outlines the measures that the health sector would consider taking in response to an influenza pandemic.

 The Victorian health management plan for pandemic influenza (VHMPPI) was released in October 2014 and provides a framework for government and the health sector to minimise transmissibility, morbidity and mortality associated with an influenza pandemic, and to manage the impact of a pandemic on the community and the health system.
 The VHMPPI provides both tools and strategies to: